DataDog/hiring-engineers/answers.md

 The scripts used to create and destroy the timeboard can be found [here](files/scripts/)

+This screenshot shows the 5 minute snapshot mention to myself.
 ![Timeboard mention with anomaly](https://raw.githubusercontent.com/tnoeding/hiring-engineers/solutions-engineer/files/screenshots/timeboard_snapshot_email.png)

 #### Bonus Question: